 Style configuration options for Clauses and Elements are available in Template Editor, under the Design menu item.
 Once clicked on, the top row will list Styles options.
 The options are different for Clauses and Elements.

 - Spacing After

-- Advanced Style (if at least one Advanced Layout Design is uploaded to your Workspace)
+- Advanced Layout Design (if at least one Advanced Layout Design is uploaded to your Workspace)

-The selected Style will automatically set of the remaining above-mentioned parameters based on default values pre-configured for the Style, which are not possible to edit.
+The selected Style will automatically set off the remaining above-mentioned parameters based on default values pre-configured for the Style, which are not possible to edit.

 The Styles options available for Elements (except Image) are: